 All information in this article is solely the opinion of the author and is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Anxiety may be defined a very uncomfortable feeling of nervousness, irritability or foreboding about the future.
-At times, it is attached to a particular event or situation or person.
+At times, it is attached to a particular event, situation or person.
 At other times, there is no obvious cause for it.
-This is called free-floating anxiety.
+This type is called free-floating anxiety.

 Basic causes of anxiety are:

-Counseling, reading certain books, support groups, meditation and relaxation are methods that can help to change the way you use the mind.
+Counseling, reading certain books, support groups, meditation and relaxation are methods that can help to change the way you use your mind.

 4. Stress.
 The effects of stress on the body are well known.
-Any stressful situation tends to cause a fight-or-flight reaction in the body with activation of the sympathetic nervous system.
-This tends to increase the heart rate and the blood pressure, increase the blood sugar level, and has other effects that can all contribute to feelings of anxiety.
-For example, Americans are quickly losing control over their health care system recently, and this may cause a lot more anxiety in the future.
-Government systems just pay for drugs, and this does not get to the root causes of anxiety, at all.
+Any stressful situation tends to cause a fight-or-flight reaction in the body, which involves activation of the sympathetic nervous system.
+This increases the heart rate and the blood pressure, increases the blood sugar level, and has other effects that contribute to feelings of anxiety.

 5. Other.
-At times, chiropractic misalignments, electromagnetic stress from overusing cell phones or computers, or other factors will cause anxiety and panic attacks.
+At times, chiropractic misalignments, electromagnetic stress from cell phones or computers, or other factors can cause anxiety and panic attacks.

 BIOCHEMICAL IMBALANCES ASSOCIATED WITH ANXIETY AND PANIC ATTACKS

 Among the most important biochemical reasons for anxiety are: